Data Protection

 1 Right to information:

-3 Right of objection:
+3 Right to object:

-General information about visiting the integration.li website
+General information on visiting the website integration.li

-Voluntary personal data
+Voluntary personal information

-• Contact data (e.g. mail address)
+• Contact data (e.g., email address)

-• Content data (e.g. text input)
+• Content data (e.g., text entries)

-• Meta/communication data (e.g. device and browser information, IP address)
+• Meta/communication data (e.g., device and browser information, IP address)

-• Data in connection with online forms (e.g. applications, notifications)
+• Data in connection with online forms (e.g., applications, notifications)

 Purpose of processing

-Relevant legal basis regarding the website
+Relevant legal bases regarding the website

-Deletion of data by visiting the website
+Deletion of data through visiting the website

 Cookies

-Mails sent to us
+Emails sent to us

-Web analysis tool Matomo
+Web Analysis Tool Matomo

-Data Protection Authority Principality of Liechtenstein
+Data Protection Office Principality of Liechtenstein

 Städtle 38